input-output-hk/daedalus/BESTPRACTICES.md

   // use a comparison shortcut for booleans
 }

+if (collection.length) {
+  // ...
+}

 if (name) {
   // can unexpectedly evaluate to truthy
   // use explicit comparison instead
+  // see example below
 }

-if (collection.length) {
-  // ...
-}

-// Example of unexpected truthy evaluation for a string.
+// Example: unexpected truthy evaluation for a string
-// Result: alerts "It's true".
+// Result: alerts "It's true"

 const name = ' ';